metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 you can access from `Run and Debug` badge in action bar, at the top is a drop down list listing module functions and scripts sorted alphabetically.

-These configurations actually run unit tests from `Test` directory, you can set break points in referenced module function or script if desired and click `Start Debugging` button.
+These configurations actually run unit tests from `Test` directory, you can set breakpoints in referenced module function or script if desired and click `Start Debugging` button.

 The debugging configuration itself is located in `.vscode\launch.json` file.